-Murchison Falls National Park boasts extensive birdlife, which includes herons, geese, pelicans, bee-eaters, kingfishers, hornbills, cormorants, and the endangered shoebill.
+Murchison Falls National Park boasts an extensive range of birdlife, which includes herons, geese, pelicans, bee-eaters, kingfishers, hornbills, cormorants and the endangered shoebill.

-You may also spot oribi, bushbuck, Bohor reedbuck, sitatunga, bush duiker, warthog and bush pig.
+You may also spot oribi, bushbuck, Bohor reedbuck, sitatunga, bush duiker, Ugandan kob, hartebeet, waterbuck, Rothschild’s giraffe and bush pig during wildlife safaris in Murchison.
 There are six species of primate here including chimpanzee.
-Large carnivores include lion, leopard and spotted hyena while Nile crocodiles and hippos may be observed basking on the banks of the river.
+Large carnivores include lion, leopard and spotted hyena, while Nile crocodiles and hippos may be observed basking on the banks of the river.

 - Ideal for viewing: chimpanzee, Nile crocodile, Rothschild’s giraffe, shoebill, Ugandan kob